Importance: Types

 Importance is a broad term with various closely related meanings.
-For this reason, many theorists try to distinguish different types of importance in order to clarify what they mean and to avoid misunderstandings.
+For this reason, many theorists try to distinguish different types of importance to clarify what they mean and to avoid misunderstandings.
 According to Guy Kahane, the distinction between instrumental value and final value found in axiology has its counterpart in the field of importance.
-So some things are important relative to a specific goal while others are important by contributing to intrinsic or final value.
+So some things are important relative to a specific goal while others are important by contributing to the intrinsic or final value.
 For example, knowing a certain historic fact may be instrumentally important for someone trying to pass an exam but may lack importance independent of this goal.
-Other facts, like that Apartheid in South Africa was abolished, are different in the sense that they are important independently of anyone's personal aims by contributing to the final value of the well-being of many people affected.
+Other facts, like that Apartheid in South Africa was abolished, are different in the sense that they are important independently of anyone's aims by contributing to the final value of the well-being of many people affected.

 Bernard Williams differentiates between two senses of importance: a thing may be important relative to someone or important in an unrestricted sense.
 The former sense can be expressed by stating that the person finds the thing in question important.
 For example, it may be of personal importance to a stamp collector to finally acquire the Two-Cent Blue Hawaiian Missionary stamp.
 The collector finds this goal important but it lacks importance in an unrestricted sense.
 Besides the restriction to people, importance claims may also be restricted to certain domains.
 In this sense, a fact may be aesthetically important even though it bears no importance in the domain of morality.

 A closely related distinction is drawn by Ernst Tugendhat, who talks of importance relative to someone in contrast to importance in an absolute or objective sense.
 In the first meaning, importance refers to a subjective attitude as a form of caring.
 In this regard, that a child is important to their mother means that the mother has a certain attitude towards her child.
 This attitude usually includes the idea that its target is worthy of love and appreciation.
 The second meaning refers to an objective sense of having value.
 This type of importance is not restricted to someone's attitude.
 It is expressed, for example, when stating that Albert Einstein was objectively important due to his scientific discoveries.
 This is different from the fact that, presumably, Albert Einstein was also important to his mother.